Air crescent sign

 In radiology, the air crescent sign (also called the Monad sign) is a finding on chest radiograph and computed tomography that is crescenteric and radiolucent, due to a lung cavity that is filled with air and has a round radiopaque mass.
 Classically, it is due to an aspergilloma, a form of aspergillosis, that occurs when the fungus Aspergillus grows in a cavity in the lung.

+Air crescent sign has also been reported in conditions such as tuberculosis, granulomatosis with polyangiitis, intracavitary hemorrhage, and lung cancer.

 Additional images

 Sagittal reformat from a CT scan of the chest showing air crescent sign in a patient with invasive fungal infection.
-There is a rounded cavity in the apical right upper lobe, with a non-dependant soft-tissue nodule within it.
-Also there is some subtle ground-glass opacity surrounding the lesion.
+There is a rounded cavity in the apical right upper lobe, with a non-dependent soft-tissue nodule within it.
+Also, there is some subtle ground-glass opacity surrounding the lesion.